Discover Jesus \ Events \Jesus Tells the Story of the Good Samaritan

 • A Devious Lawyer Challenges Jesus

-While Jesus and the apostles Nathaniel and Thomas were attending the Feast of Dedication in December of 29 CE, a large crowd gathered around them to ask questions.
+While Jesus and the apostles Nathaniel and Thomas were lodged in Jericho overnight before attending the Feast of Dedication in December of 29 CE, a large crowd gathered around them to ask questions.
 Between Jesus and the two apostles, a good discussion was developing with the listeners.
 But a devious lawyer in the crowd wanted to force the Master into a compromising position.
 He first asked Jesus: "Teacher, I would like to ask you just what I should do to inherit eternal life?"
 Jesus replied: "What is written in the law and the prophets; how do you read the Scripture?"
 The lawyer, knowing the teachings of both Jesus and the Pharisees, answered: "To love the Lord God with all your heart, soul, mind, and strength, and your neighbor as yourself."
 Then Jesus told the lawyer that he was correct and that following this law would lead the man to eternal life.

 The lawyer went even further then, hoping to embarrass Jesus.
 He drew closer to the Master and asked: "Teacher, I should like you to tell me just who is my neighbor?"
 The Jewish law was very strict about who could be considered a "neighbor," teaching that only "the children of one's people." could be considered a neighbor.
 The lawyer knew that Jesus had different ideas about such things, so he hoped that Jesus would say something that would could be seen as a violation of that sacred law and be used against him.